 Did Brain Injury Cause Securities Trader to Make Poor Investments?

-Barta pointed to his accident as the cause of his reckless trading: He claimed that in the years since, he experienced headaches, fatigue, irritability and nervousness, and also had trouble with his memory and concentration.
-He claimed that the MTBI from the accident impaired his ability to make careful judgments, as he had done before.
+The Plaintiff asserted that his accident was the cause of his reckless trading as he claimed that he experienced headaches, fatigue, irritability and nervousness and also had trouble with his memory and concentration since he accident which impaired his ability to make careful judgments.

-In considering Barta’s appeal of his unsuccessful lawsuit against the insurer, the Appeal Court noted that facts demonstrated otherwise: In the year after the accident, Barta had actually made some successful, profitable trade that increased his portfolio by over $900,000 at some points, a fact that the trial judge had readily accepted.
-Indeed, Barta’s pattern of trading was no different before the accident, than it was afterwards, especially in light of his co-workers’ evidence that he historically took large risks as part of his securities trading strategy.
-The judge had also agreed that any losses Barta suffered had coincided with the 2008 economic crash, which especially affected the types of companies that he tended to invest in.
+In considering the Plaintiff’s appeal of his unsuccessful lawsuit against the insurer, the Court of Appeal noted that facts demonstrated that the Plaintiff’s assertions suggested otherwise.
+In this regard, the Court noted that in the year after the accident, the Plaintiff had actually made some successful, profitable trades that increased his portfolio by over $900,000 and that the Plaintiff’s pattern of trading was no different before the accident than it was afterwards.
+The Court also noted that any losses the Plaintiff suffered had coincided with the 2008 economic crash.

-Although it was conceded that Barta did suffer a mild MTBI in the accident, the medical evidence provided by several brain-injury experts showed no lasting effect on his ability to make financial decisions.
-The trial judge had carefully reviewed the evidence in this regard, and had concluded that the accident and resulting MTBI did not directly cause Barta’s financial losses.
+Moreover, the Court noted that although the Plaintiff did suffer a mild brain injury in the accident, the medical evidence provided by several brain injury experts showed no lasting effect on his ability to make financial decisions.
+The Court therefore concluded that the trial judge had carefully reviewed the evidence in this regard and had correctly concluded that the accident and resulting brain injury did not directly cause the Plaintiff’s financial losses.

-Since there was no flaw in the in the analysis, and no palpable and overriding error in the trial judge’s conclusion, the Court of Appeal found no reason to interfere with it.
-Barta’s appeal was dismissed.
+In the end, there was no error in the trial judges analysis and conclusions, the Court of Appeal found no reason to interfere with it.
+The Plaintiff’s appeal was dismissed.